RapidsOfficial/Rapids/src/tokencore/doc/release-notes/omnicore-0.3.0-release-notes.md

 How to upgrade
 --------------

-If you are running Bitcoin Core or an older version of Omni Core, shut it down.
-Wait until it has completely shut down, then copy the new version of `omnicored`, `omnicore-cli` and `omnicore-qt`.
+If you are running Bitcoin Core or an older version of Token Core, shut it down.
+Wait until it has completely shut down, then copy the new version of `tokencored`, `tokencore-cli` and `tokencore-qt`.
 On Microsoft Windows the setup routine can be used to automate these steps.

-During the first startup historical Omni transactions are reprocessed and Omni Core will not be usable for approximately 15 minutes up to two hours.
+During the first startup historical Token transactions are reprocessed and Token Core will not be usable for approximately 15 minutes up to two hours.
 The progress of the initial scan is reported on the console, the GUI and written to the `debug.log`.
 The scan may be interrupted, but can not be resumed, and then needs to start from the beginning.

 Downgrading
 -----------

-Downgrading to an Omni Core version prior 0.3.0 is generally not supported as older versions will not provide accurate information due to the changes in consensus rules.
+Downgrading to an Token Core version prior 0.3.0 is generally not supported as older versions will not provide accurate information due to the changes in consensus rules.

 Compatibility with Bitcoin Core
 -------------------------------

-Omni Core is based on Bitcoin Core 0.13.2 and can be used as replacement for Bitcoin Core.
-Switching between Omni Core and Bitcoin Core is fully supported at any time.
+Token Core is based on Bitcoin Core 0.13.2 and can be used as replacement for Bitcoin Core.
+Switching between Token Core and Bitcoin Core is fully supported at any time.

 Downgrading to a Bitcoin Core version prior 0.12 may not be supported due to the obfuscation of the blockchain database.